BSc Artificial Intelligence & Computer Science with an Industrial Year

-- Progress Decisions: Please refer the University Regulations for further information on assessment, progression and awards.
+- Progress Decisions: Please refer to the University Regulations for further information on assessment, progression and awards.

-- Optional Modules: Where options are available in a particular year, note that not all options may be available.
+- Optional Modules: Not all options may be available in any particular year.
 Some option combinations are only available if the timetable permits.
-Students make preliminary option choices before timetables are available and so changes may be needed later if there are unresolvable clashes.
-In selecting options, students are responsible for checking pre-requisite and co-requisite requirements.
+As students may have to make preliminary option choices before timetables are available, changes may be needed later if there are clashes.
+In selecting options, students need to pay attention to pre- and co-requisites.

 - Accreditation: Whether to award accreditation is a decision made from time to time by a professional body according to criteria which are then current; hence there is no guarantee that the programme will actually be accredited for any particular year of entry by any particular professional body.

 - Industrial Year: In order to proceed to Year 3 (the industrial year), students must: - Not have any modules to repeat during the year.
 If they have resit examinations, they must arrange for time off to take these. - Have found a company willing to provide a placement which meets the School's requirements, which include providing an Industrial Tutor.
 The placement must involve a component of skills training (approximately 40%) and technical project work (approximately 60%).
 The skills training can include formal taught and/or self study courses and apprenticeship style learning "on the job".
 The training and project work must be of a technical nature relevant to the degree programme.
 The project work will most typically involve programming but other types of project work are acceptable.
 Students who do not meet the academic requirements or cannot find a suitable industrial placement will transfer to the degree programme without the Year in Industry component.
 See also the web page for Programmes with an Industrial Year.